Myndex/apca-introduction/Math_Lies_and_Video.md

 ## 2) Debunking a faux debunker
 In his personal blog post with the provacative title ***"Debunking claims about contrast formulas"*** at `.../xi/posts/2022-09-10-contrast-algorithms/` Tobias is painting himself as a "debunker", and he seems to be escalating his derisive and spurious position in his recent post.
 This page at this fork is intended to address and clarify the problems with his position.

-He has stated he has a "degree in math" which is not particularly meaningful and by itself not applicable to the field of visual perception.
+He has stated he has a "degree in math" which is not particularly meaningful, and by itself not applicable to the field of visual perception.
 While it is certainly true that we use math in visual perception, that does not imply that someone with general math skills will automatically understand color science.
-In Tobias' case, he is frequently abstracting and converting the well established maths used in perception models, and in doing so, corrupting or destroying any perceptually uniform qualities that had existed in the basic equasions.
+In Tobias' case, he is frequently abstracting and converting the well-established maths used in perception models, and in doing so, corrupting or destroying any perceptually uniform qualities that had existed in the basic equations.

 Tobias does this and has refused to acknowledge that the results he claims are "all the same as simple contrast" (paraphrasing) are in fact not at all the same—the implication here is that his true motivation is to confuse and misinform.
 He has discovered nothing, and asserts falsehoods or his uninformed opinion as if it were fact.